OpenMDAO/POEMs/POEM_000.md

 If a POEM requires new code to be added then the Devs must make a careful consideration as to whether they are willing to take the responsibility of maintenance for that code moving forward.
 If they do not feel they can take that responsibility, then they will reject what is otherwise a very good POEM.

-In the case of rejection, if possible, poets are highly encouraged to move their work into a separate python package in a stand-alone repository that lists OpenMDAO as a dependency in the `setup.py` file.
+In the case of rejection, if possible, authors are highly encouraged to move their work into a separate python package in a stand-alone repository that lists OpenMDAO as a dependency in the `setup.py` file.
 This will create an OpenMDAO plugin that will enable other users to install their code and use it, but will avoid having the Devs take responsibility for the code.

 If you have produced a plugin based on a rejected POEM, but at some later date you feel that it should be re-considered for inclusion into the main code-base, then you can re-submit the POEM by changing its state back to *requesting decision*.